Okay, not never — but close.

 Honestly, I’m happy to pay an extra 30 bucks to save myself 2 hours of sitting in a waiting room, the headache of scheduling, and all the hassle that go with it.

-If it can minimize the cumulative percentage of my life spent sitting in an uncomfortable chair reading a year-old US Weekly under horrible fluorescent lights in some gross waiting room, it’s worth a few shekels.
+If it can minimize the cumulative percentage of my life spent sitting in an uncomfortable chair reading a year-old US Weekly (doctor offices must be single-handedly keeping magazines in print) under horrible fluorescent lights in some gross waiting room, it’s worth a few shekels.

 As for everything else: anything normally covered by my insurance stays the SAME.